 Today, Barbara leads the incident response in stopping the attack.
 In the coming days, she will lead investigations into what led to this attack and troubleshoot all network and security issues and incidents.

 During her stint with the company, she has shown the software engineers she works with how to write secure programs.
-Since the company’s non-technical team members also need to know how to protect company assets, she leads workshops on topics like data loss mitigation and other security best practices.
+Since the company’s non-technical team members also need to know how to protect company assets, she leads workshops and cyber security training for employees on topics like data loss mitigation and other security best practices.
 And in the last hour of this particular day, she trains her coworkers on password complexity.